 How Do People Most commonly Abuse Ritalin?

 People who are using Ritalin to get high may only swallow the pills.
-However, Ritalin is also available in other formulations such as sustained-release capsules, a transdermal patch, and an oral suspension.
+However, Ritalin is also available in other formulations such as sustained-release capsules, transdermal patches, and oral suspension.
 When people use Ritalin to experience euphoria, they are often ingesting massive amounts.

-The regular prescription dosage of Ritalin ranges from 25mg up to 100 mg per day for an adult.
-Teens and children do not exceed 85 mg per day.
+The regular prescription dosage of Ritalin ranges from 25mg up to 100 mg per day for an adult, and teens and children do not exceed 85 mg per day.
 People addicted to Ritalin will often ingest up to 500 mg of Ritalin per day or more.

 How Destructive Can Ritalin Be?